LoganNeel/Peanut-Server/readme.md

-# Squirrel-Server README
+# Peanut-Server README

 ## Overview

-**Squirrel-Server** is a Python-based Flask server designed to handle version management for software installers.
+**Peanut-Server** is a Python-based Flask server designed to handle version management for software installers.
 It allows developers to manage and distribute versions of their applications, organized into different branches, providing a seamless way to deploy and update software across various environments.
 Each application can have multiple branches (e.g., `stable`, `beta`, `dev`), and each branch can have multiple versions.

 ## Features